AlSch092/RemapProtectedClass/README.md

 ## Requirements:
 - Make sure to link `ntdll.lib` under Linker -> Input before compiling.

-Thanks to changeofpace for the original self-remapping-code example, as this project is an application of it
+Thanks to changeofpace for the original self-remapping-code example, as this project is an idea based off of it

 ![Example](https://github.com/user-attachments/assets/a9c66139-3f0a-4509-9337-b22c1cf50b67)